dhutapratama/docs/artisan.md

         // ...
     }

-When a command is marked as `Isolatable`, Laravel will automatically add an `--isolated` option to the command.
-When the command is invoked with that option, Laravel will ensure that no other instances of that command are already running.
-Laravel accomplishes this by attempting to acquire an atomic lock using your application's default cache driver.
+When a command is marked as `Isolatable`, Lets will automatically add an `--isolated` option to the command.
+When the command is invoked with that option, Lets will ensure that no other instances of that command are already running.
+Lets accomplishes this by attempting to acquire an atomic lock using your application's default cache driver.
 If other instances of the command are running, the command will not execute; however, the command will still exit with a successful exit status code:

 ```shell
 php artisan mail:send 1 --isolated